 It’ll end up being a lot easier for me than I’m sure it was for Mr. Fanfiltration since I have his release to use as a guide.
 The soundtrack is right there and all I’ll have to do is just carefully drop the clean footage right on top, scene by scene and then render it when it’s done.
 Wish me luck folks!

 After searching all around the darkest regions of the interwebz, I finally found this preservation.
 The edit is perfect.
 It matches right up with the original video releases a lot of us grew up with.
 It isn’t without problems though.
-The video encoding is a disaster even for an SD video file.
-The jagged edged interlacing artifacts are terrible and cannot be removed.
+The video encoding has some moire issues.
+The jagged edged interlacing artifacts cannot be removed.
 I’ve tried reverse telecine, deinterlacing, comb filters and every single combination of those to try to clean this up with no success.

 A youtuber V.W.V. took the airlock scene with the missing matte painting, created his own matte (very well done I must say) and created a completed version of the scene.

 My intention was to take this preservation and splice in the restored airlock scene to create a 100% complete widescreen version of SLV.
 I still intend to do so, but it’s going to end up looking really silly with that one single scene being the only clean shot in the entire film.
 Wish me luck folks.